Commodity stocks, Natwest drag FTSE 100 lower | Business

 Commodity stocks, Natwest drag FTSE 100 lower

-"Investors are now concerned about the government taxing the significant sources of revenue that banks and energy companies have been earning."
-Shares of NatWest dropped 7.8% to the bottom of FTSE 100 after the company reported a flat quarterly profit, blaming bad loan charges from a worsening economic outlook and the cost of exiting its Irish business.
+Industrial metal miners and energy stocks shed 2.4% and 0.9%, respectively, as metal and oil prices slid after top consumer China expanded COVID-19 restrictions.
+Meanwhile, NatWest tumbled 9.2% to the bottom of FTSE 100 after the bank reported a flat quarterly profit, blaming bad loan charges from a worsening economic outlook and the cost of exiting its Irish business.

-UK's FTSE 100 fell on Friday, as commodity-linked stocks dropped on worries about widening COVID-19 curbs in China, while Natwest slumped after reporting a flat third-quarter profit.
+UK's FTSE 100 fell on Friday as widening COVID-19 curbs in China dragged down commodity-linked stocks, while British bank Natwest slumped after reporting a flat third-quarter profit.

-The exporter-heavy FTSE 100 fell 0.7%, with mining and energy stocks shedding 2.8% and 0.7%, respectively, as oil and metal prices slid after top consumer China expanded COVID-19 restrictions.
-Also weighing on sentiment was a Financial Times report that Prime Minister Rishi Sunak and Chancellor Jeremy Hunt were exploring additional tax hikes and public spending cuts, including an increase in windfall taxes on oil and gas producers, to fill a hole in public finances.
+The exporter-heavy FTSE 100 closed 0.4% lower, with precious metal miners falling 3.3% as gold and silver prices tumbled against a stronger dollar.
+Industrial metal miners and energy stocks shed 2.4% and 0.9%, respectively, as metal and oil prices slid after top consumer China expanded COVID-19 restrictions.

-"I'm not surprised because the government here is desperate to find sources of revenue," said Stuart Cole, head macro economist at Equiti Capital.
-"Investors are now concerned about the government taxing the significant sources of revenue that banks and energy companies have been earning."

-Shares of NatWest dropped 7.8% to the bottom of FTSE 100 after the company reported a flat quarterly profit, blaming bad loan charges from a worsening economic outlook and the cost of exiting its Irish business.
-Glencore fell 2.4% after the Swiss-based miner said it expected a drop in second-half adjusted core earnings for its trading unit, as operations were hit by extreme weather conditions in Australia and supply-chain snags in Kazakhstan.
+Meanwhile, NatWest tumbled 9.2% to the bottom of FTSE 100 after the bank reported a flat quarterly profit, blaming bad loan charges from a worsening economic outlook and the cost of exiting its Irish business.
+"In one sense this was a surprise, the company upgraded its income forecast and revealed it had grown its mortgage business substantially," said Laith Khalaf, head of investment analysis at AJ Bell.

-British Airways owner IAG slipped 1.1% after it said demand for its flights had not wavered after a strong summer that saw revenue exceed pre-pandemic levels.
-Investors are looking ahead to the Bank of England's policy meeting next week, where the central bank is expected to raise interest rates by 75 basis points.
+"Natwest's larger mortgage book could be both a blessing and a curse as people move off fixed rate deals and find themselves needing to re-mortgage at rates they will struggle to afford."
+Investors are awaiting the Bank of England's policy meeting next week, where the central bank is expected to raise interest rates by 75 basis points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)